the-markup/blacklight-query/README.md

 ### Collector Options

-All of the [`blacklight-collector`](https://github.com/the-markup/blacklight-collector?tab=readme-ov-file#collector-configuration) options can be specified using this tool.
+All of the [`blacklight-collector`](https://github.com/the-markup/blacklight-collector?tab=readme-ov-file#collector-configuration) options can be specified using this tool, by editing the `config` object in `main.ts`.

 Out-of-the-box, this tool sets the following options: